home-assistant/developers.home-assistant/docs/development_checklist.md

 Before you commit any changes, check your work against these requirements:

 - All communication to external devices or services must be wrapped in an external Python library hosted on [pypi](https://pypi.org/).
+  - The library must have source distribution packages available, it's not allowd to rely on packages which only have binary distribution packages.
   - Issue trackers must be enabled for external Python libraries that has communication with external devices or services.
   - If the library is mainly used for Home Assistant and you are a code owner of the integration it is encouraged to use an issue template picker with links to [Home Assistant Core Issues](https://github.com/home-assistant/core/issues).
 For example: [zwave-js-server-python - New Issue](https://github.com/home-assistant-libs/zwave-js-server-python/issues/new/choose)
 - New dependencies are added to `requirements_all.txt` (if applicable), using `python3 -m script.gen_requirements_all`